soodoku/likes-followers-views/Readme.md

 ### Instructions For Running the Script

-Install the requirements:
+*Install the required packages:
 <code>pip install -r requirements.txt </code>

-* Copy all the facebook and twitter keys onto options.ini
+* Enter [Facebook](https://code.google.com/apis/console) and [Twitter](https://apps.twitter.com/) keys to [options.ini](https://github.com/soodoku/likes-followers-views/blob/master/config/options.ini)
-* Download the google api keys in json format and put in directory as: client_secrets.json
+* Download the [Google API key](https://code.google.com/apis/console) in json format and put in directory as: client_secrets.json

+Note:
-Google Authenthication (API V3):
-The first time running the script you will get prompted via webbrowser to authenticate the app, choose accept and this will create a new json file in the working directory called Social_Media_Pinger.py-oauth2.json.
+Google Authenthication (API V3): The first time you run the script, you will be prompted via browser to authenticate the app.
+Choose accept and this will create a new json file in the working directory called app_name.py-oauth2.json.

-Main Script to run is Likes-Followers-Views.py

 Usage:
 <code>python Likes-Followers-Views.py</code>